ashnike/ci_conf/README.md

 ```
     python3 ec2.py
 ```
-   - Run the script after you have provisoned the terraform infrastructure.
+   - Run the script after you have provisioned the terraform infrastructure.
-   - This script will load the the connection details in the 'hosts.ini' file for ansible to connect the instance and also populate the sonarqube url in the sonarscanner properties.
+   - This script will load the connection details in the 'hosts.ini' file for Ansible to connect the instance and also populate the sonarqube URL in the sonar scanner properties.

 4. **Ansible Playbook Execution:**
    - Navigate to the `ansible` directory.